GenticFlow

 If the issue needs hands-on work, the tools are already in the case.

-Remote control, secure terminal, file transfer, technician chat, native actions, approvals, and evidence live in one workspace.
+Remote control, secure terminal, file transfer, technician chat, native actions, approvals, and evidence live in one workbench.

 Remote control